Wankowicz-Lab/sam2/README.md

 Note that this model is not conditioned on temperature, therefore any temperature input will be ignored.

 ### 2.1.3 - Automatic download of aSAM weights
-The first time you will use the `scripts/generate_ensemble.py` script, it will automatically download aSAM weights from a [GitHub release](https://todo.com).
+The first time you will use the `scripts/generate_ensemble.py` script, it will automatically download aSAM weights from a [GitHub release](https://github.com/giacomo-janson/sam2/releases/tag/data-1.0).
 The files are pretty large (~ 1 GB for the ATLAS and mdCATH models each), so make sure to have enough storage space.
 By default, the files will be placed in the `$HOME/.sam2/weights` directory, which will be automatically created.
 If you want to change their download location, change the `SAM_WEIGHTS_PATH` environmental variable before running the script.

 ## 2.2 - Notes on aSAM input
 📝 **Input PDB structure**: The only required input of this aSAM version is a PDB file.
-You can provide only PDB files with the following characteristics:
+You can only provide PDB files with the following characteristics:
 * Single chain PDB file.
 * Single model PDB file (e.g.: no multi-model NMR input).
 * No missing heavy atoms (e.g.: no missing residues, chain breaks).